 When it comes to the health and well-being of your musculoskeletal system, few things are more important than what you put on your feet.
 Indeed, your choice of footwear affects everything from your joint health to your postural alignment to your walking and running gait, and more.
 Making sure your footwear is maximally foot-healthy is an essential part of avoiding foot, leg, and back pain, preserving mobility, and taking care of your body.
-This article is intended to highlight and describe foot-healthy footwear features to look for and includes a checklist you can refer to when you are next shopping for shoes.
+This article is intended to highlight and describe foot-healthy footwear features to look for and includes a checklist you can download and refer to when you are next shopping for shoes.

 When assessing footwear for suitability, there are a number of distinct features—some of primary importance, some of secondary importance—that you’ll want to consider.
 These features all contribute, in one way or another, to the healthy and proper functioning of your feet.
 In general, we believe that the less a shoe does to your foot, the better for your foot, and so our recommendations for how to shop for shoes reflects this belief and favors footwear that allows your foot to function like a healthy bare foot inside your shoe.

 To kick things off, let’s first focus on the major factors to consider when assessing and selecting shoes before addressing some of the minor—though still very important—aspects of footwear to contemplate.
 When shopping for shoes, make sure that the specific model you select possesses a: